Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-algorithms.md

 ## Gradient Algorithm Details

-Even if it operates with the average brightness of a block, it still has a few advantages:
+Even if it operates with the average brightness of a block, it still has a few advantages over classical converters:

 The `gradient` algorithm normalizes the brightness of the characters, so the darkest character has a brightness o 0 and the brightest a 1.
 However it doesn't normalize the image.

-This means that adding or removing characters changes the ranges of brightness assigned to each character, and that in dark images the bright characters might not appear.
+This means that adding or removing characters changes the ranges of brightness assigned to each character, but that in dark images the bright characters might not appear.

-To normalize the brightness of the image you should use the `-g, --grayscale` flag, which converts the image to grayscale and normalizes the brightness so the brightest point in the image becomes white and the darkest black.
+To normalize the brightness of the image you should use the `-g, --grayscale` flag, which converts the image to grayscale and normalizes the brightness, so the brightest point in the image becomes white and the darkest black.

 ## Examples